 - The more you work the more work you seem to have; your personal effectiveness goes down, you are at a loss what to do because there just isn’t any time…

 - The people you supervise seem to behave less and less responsibly.

 - You blame yourself for not achieving more, or for letting your boss down.

-If you recognize the symptoms, and are undergoing considerable stress at work, don’t wait for things to improve with practice; they probably won’t.
-The problem is of course that you don’t have the structures in place yet to make sure that results don’t depend entirely on you.
-But this won’t happen ever – unless you start working on it – i.e. start doing things differently.
-Until then, you risk practicing the wrong things, just with less and less enthusiasm and engagement.
-This strategy backfires especially when the stress level goes up: then your instinct is to do even more yourself, and you may find you don’t have anything extra to throw in… So better tackle this early on!
+If you recognize the symptoms, and are undergoing considerable stress at work, don’t wait for things to improve with time; chances are they won’t.
+The problem is of course that you don’t have the structures in place to make sure that results don’t depend entirely on you.
+This won’t happen, ever – unless you start working on it – and start doing things differently.
+Until then, you risk practicing the wrong things, just with less and less enthusiasm.

 Additional Resource: Becoming the Boss